Relintai/pandemonium_engine/README.md

 WIP:

-- The class internals still need to be implemented.
+- The PackedTypedArray internals still need to be properly implemented.
+It does work, but not what it should be.
-- It needs to check for inheritance too.
-- Their api needs to be fleshed out.
-Like constructors etc need to be done.
+- Their c++ only api still needs to be fleshed out.
+Especially the packed one needs lots of getters setters.
-- Still needs better gdscript support.
-It needs proper export keyword.
-Maybe it could receive some custom syntax.
-- Needs inspector plugins.
 - Needs gdnative support.
 - Needs docs.
 - Needs icons.